Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/Buffer_Overflow-Prep.md

     - Both machines connected on the same Network 192.168.1.0/24 (My local Network)

-    - Once I've exploited the program `chatserver.exe` in my own machine, then I can exploit "the real" server with the final script:
+    - Once I've exploited the program `oscp.exe` in my own machine, then I can exploit "the real" `OSCP Server` with the final script:

         - `TryHackMe - Buffer Overflow Prep` Network, UK.

-    - So I will transfer the files from the TryHackMe Machine-FTP to a folder to my Windows 10 and use from there `Immunity Debugger` and also run the `oscp.exe` binary.
+    - So I will transfer the files from the TryHackMe Machine to a folder to my Windows 10 and use from there `Immunity Debugger` and also run the `oscp.exe` binary.

         - ![image](https://user-images.githubusercontent.com/94720207/169673734-7b549b57-8efc-46d2-8d3f-a99a5d7aee7a.png)